What is a UIN?

 The Universal Identification Number (UIN) is a nine-digit number issued to all Texas A&M affiliates.
 The number is maintained by the Texas A&M System Offices.
 At Texas A&M University, the UIN is considered the student identification number for all students and as the non-Social Security number identifier for all staff and faculty.

-Every applicant is sent a letter that includes this number when their application is received.
+Every applicant is sent a letter within two weeks of submitting his/her application that includes this number.
 The UIN can then be used to claim campus resources, including a NetID, with which applicants and students may log in to various campus web sites and access their admission status, registration, campus email, and more.

 Staff and faculty receive their UIN through their hiring department when the staff record is created in BPP.
 The UIN is used to claim a NetID for staff and faculty, along with being the username for the System's SSO/HRConnect sites.